WHO WE ARE

 WHAT WE BELIEVE

-Colonial Hills Baptist Church is a group of believers with the desire that God would be glorified in all things.
+Colonial Hills Baptist Church consist of followers of Jesus Christ with the desire that God would be glorified in all things.
 We are a church where the complete Word of God is preached, and believe the Bible is the standard for which we are to live our lives.
-We consist of a variety of people of all ages with one common goal, to reach the lost with the Gospel of Jesus Christ.
-We are a part of the Southern Baptist Convention.
-Our church holds to The Baptist Faith and Message; a Statement Adopted by the Southern Baptist Convention June 14, 2000.
+We believe the Bible alone is the source of authority for all Christians; salvation is a free gift to all who repent of their sin and trust in Jesus Christ as their Lord and Savior; salvation comes from what God has done, not anything that we do; salvation is through Jesus Christ alone; and the glory of God is the goal of our lives.
+We consist of a variety of people of all ages with the common passion to reach the lost with the Gospel of Jesus Christ and grow into the likeness of Jesus Christ.

 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age” Matthew 28:19-20.
 Our vision is to see not only Mt.
-Morris and the surrounding area transformed by the power of God, but the entire world.
-God has given us a great privilege to be a part of His Kingdom work.
-Our desire is that all would come to a saving knowledge of Jesus Christ.
+Morris and the surrounding area transformed by the power of Jesus Christ, but the entire world.
+God has blessed us with the great privilege to be a part of His Kingdom work.
+Our desire is that all would come to a saving knowledge of Jesus Christ and grow into mature disciples of Jesus Christ.

 Pastor Brian Southerland with his wife Mindy, and their three daughters.